 Suffolk County SPCA

-The Suffolk County SPCA is offering a $1,000 reward for information leading to the arrest and conviction of the person responsible for shooting the white domestic duck.
+The SPCA is offering a $2,000 reward for information leading to an arrest and conviction in the case.

 The cockapoo, named Miracle, celebrated her birthday Thursday with a new haircut and mani-pedi.

 The Suffolk County Society for the Prevention of Cruelty to Animals was searching around Babylon Monday for the cream-colored miniature poodle named Bailey.
 They believe Islip Town kennel attendant Michael Papini let Bailey loose Dec.
 23 on Cooper Street.